Authoring Conference Papers

 - Novel/Additive Information

-Sample abstract (pdf)
+Sample proposal (pdf)

-When submitting an abstract, don't forget to:
+When submitting a proposal, don't forget to:

 - Secure company clearance and approvals from the appropriate department(s).